 Cop arrested on magistrate’s warrant

-A POLICE officer was arrested this morning and taken before a magistrate to explain why he had not been attending court in a child neglect case.
+A POLICE officer was arrested on Friday morning and taken before a magistrate to explain why he had not been attending court in a child neglect case.

 PC Adrian Sortio explained to senior magistrate Jo-Anne Connor, however, that he had been injured and was in hospital.